 Then, too, one need not be a scientist to be skeptical of even an authoritarian government’s ability to conceal a secret of the magnitude of a COVID-19 lab leak.
 Recall that China’s attempts to hide the existence of both SARS and COVID-19 were ended by members of its own scientific establishment who had been steeped in the ethos of science as a quest for the truth, and felt the public had a right to know said truth.
 If some variation of the lab-leak theory is true, why hasn’t even the ghost of a rumor of its veracity reached us from China itself?

 Still, you may be asking yourself, if the Chinese government had nothing to hide in this respect, why did it behave — why does it still behave — as though it did?
-I believe the answer has everything to do with China’s still-intense sense of insecurity in its new role of global superpower.
-The country’s elites are intensely aware of how barbaric that Wuhan “wet” market, swimming in blood and offal and forlorn caged animals that were sometimes on international endangered-species lists, must look to cosmopolitan outsiders.
-This is not the image of a modern, dynamic China which the Communist Party wishes to project to the world.
+I believe the answer is grounded in China’s lingering sense of insecurity, a holdover from all those decades of humiliation on the world stage.
+The country’s elites are intensely aware of how barbaric that Wuhan “wet” market, swimming in blood and offal and forlorn caged animals sometimes on international endangered-species lists, must look to the citizens of other developed nations.
+This is not the image of a slick, modern China which the Communist Party wishes to project to the world.
 And then there remains as well the Party’s guilty consciousness of that initial coverup, absent which the virus might — just might, mind you — have been contained in time to prevent the global pandemic.
 To blame China too heartily for that tragedy is unfair — there is no reason to believe a Western democracy would have done any better, even if its failure may have had different wellsprings than the authoritarian instinct to conceal and deny problems — but that hasn’t prevented many people, not least among them Donald Trump, from doing exactly that.
-The Communist Party is naturally aggrieved by such rhetoric as his, and has no desire to add fuel to the fire by opening itself to outside scrutiny.
+The Communist Party is understandably aggrieved by such rhetoric as his, and has no desire to add fuel to the fire by opening itself to outside scrutiny.
 Better to keep itself to itself.
 The generalized suspicion and even hostility with which Xi Jinping’s China views the world outside of its orbit — which, as we have seen, predates the pandemic by a number of years — only makes that course of action all the more tempting.